Seeking the Survivors of the Geftakys Assemblies in Canada

 During the second world war, many individuals were displaced, hauled away to concentration camps, left orphaned or unable to find their kin when the war ended.
 My grandmother was one of these people.
 I am lucky to have her still alive.
 I cherish her stories; they help me to understand my own experiences.

 I left the Assembly in Canada about ten years ago.
 I had the unique experience of living in all three locations (Estevan, Ottawa and Calgary) going to all three Assemblies over the course of seven years.
 This morning my sister phoned and got me out of bed.
 She told me to get on a search engine and check out what was online about George Geftakys and his ministry (God’s ministry - or so we too believed, once).
 I checked out several websites and then phoned another former Assembly member, to whom I hadn’t spoken in years.
 And to my surprise, I cried, for hours.
 Why?
 I left!
 Was I sad that the Assembly had been shattered?
-Not at all, and yet, absolutely, yes.
-But heartbroken, too.
+Not at all, and yet, absolutely, yes, heartbroken.

 I knew when I left fellowship that people who leave the Assembly walk into darkness.
 I knew, because I’d been taught that.
 I knew, because I believed.
 I’d embraced those labels George knitted feverishly and circulated (we now know, to save himself) - apostate, fallen, disobedient, lost - they were called, those people who left the Assembly.
 For years since I left the Assembly, I’ve gone back and forth with my confidence in anything having to do with faith.
 I was totally screwed up: confusion - that’s what George predicted.